cidme/CIDME/README.md

     * [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) - Object relational mapper (ORM) for PHP that sits on top of a powerful database abstraction layer (DBAL).
       * Core objects implemented as ORM Entities, accessed via a controlling interface class.
 * CIDME-REST-API-V1-PHP
-  * The REST interface to the core functionality.
+  * The REST/Hypermedia interface to the core functionality.
   * Implemented using the following technologies:
     * [Silex](http://silex.sensiolabs.org/) - a PHP micro-framework based on [components from the Symfony framework](http://symfony.com/components).
     * [Swagger](http://swagger.io/) - an API framework / [OpenAPI Specification](https://www.openapis.org/)